Genocide of indigenous peoples: Guatemala

-During the Guatemalan Civil War (1960–1996), the state forces carried out violent atrocities against the Maya.
-The government considered the Maya to be aligned with the communist insurgents, which they sometimes were but often were not.
+During the Guatemalan Civil War (1960–1996), state forces carried out violent atrocities against Mayans.
+The government considered them to be aligned with the communist insurgents.
 Guatemalan armed forces carried out three campaigns that have been described as genocidal.

 The first was a scorched earth policy which was also accompanied by mass killing, including the forced conscription of Mayan boys into the military where they were sometimes forced to participate in massacres against their own home villages.
-The second was to hunt down and exterminate those who had survived and evaded the army and the third was the forced relocation of survivors to "reeducation centers" and the continued pursuit of those who had fled into the mountains.
+The second was to hunt down and exterminate those who had survived and evaded the army; and the third was the forced relocation of survivors to "reeducation centers" and the continuous pursuit of those who had fled into the mountains.

 The armed forces used genocidal rape of women and children as a deliberate tactic.
-Children were bludgeoned to death by beating them against walls or thrown alive into mass graves where they would be crushed by the weight of the adult dead thrown atop them.
-An estimated 200,000 people, most of them Maya, disappeared during the Guatemalan Civil War.
+Children were bludgeoned to death by beating them against walls or being thrown alive into mass graves where they would be crushed by the weight of an adult corpse thrown atop them.
+An estimated 200,000 people, most of them Mayans, disappeared during the Guatemalan Civil War.

-After the 1996 peace accords, a legal process was begun to determine the legal responsibility of the atrocities, and to locate and identify the disappeared.
-In 2013 former president Efraín Ríos Montt was convicted of genocide and crimes against humanity, and was sentenced to 80 years imprisonment.
-Ten days later, the Constitutional Court of Guatemala overturned the conviction.
+After the 1996 peace accords, a legal process to determine the legal responsibility of the atrocities and to locate and identify the disappeared ones began.
+In 2013, former president Efraín Ríos Montt was convicted of genocide and crimes against humanity.
+He was sentenced to 80 years of imprisonment but the Constitutional Court of Guatemala overturned his conviction only ten days later.

-Yazidi genocide in Iraq

-The Yazidis are an indigenous minority group in the Middle East and its members practice their own monotheistic religion, and as a result, they have frequently been stigmatized and targeted for violence by Islamist extremists in Iraq (most recently by ISIL, but other Islamist groups also perpetrated acts of violence against Yazidis in the past), with multiple studies concluding that acts of genocide have been perpetrated against the Yazidi community in Iraq, including mass killings and rape.
-While acts of violence against Yazidis have been documented for centuries, recent acts of violence against Yazidis include deadly terrorist attacks which targeted the Yazidi community, including the 2007 Yazidi communities bombings and the August 2014 Sinjar massacre.
-Yazidi women and girls have frequently been kept as sex slaves and they have also been subjected to slave trading by ISIL terrorists during the most recent events of the genocide of Yazidis by ISIL, which resulted in the forcible displacement of over 500,000 Yazidis from Iraq.
-In 2014 alone, 5000 Yazidis were killed, but long before that year, the genocide was already being committed against the Yazidis and at present, it is still going on.
-In February 2021, the remains of 104 Yazidis killed by ISIL were found and laid to rest.